Maidstone (UK Parliament constituency): The county constituency

 The borough was abolished with effect from the general election of 1918, but the Maidstone name was transferred to the new county division in which the town stood, which consisted of Maidstone itself and the Maidstone and Hollingbourne rural districts.
-This contained no towns of any size, but the villages collectively outvoted Maidstone.
+These contained no towns of any size, but the villages collectively outvoted Maidstone.
 The new constituency was as safely Conservative as its predecessor, and its boundaries remained unaltered until 1983.

 By the 1980s, population growth meant that the constituency was considerably oversized, with one of the largest electorates in England.
 In the 1983 boundary revisions, which for the first time reflected the local government boundary changes of the 1970s, the size of the Maidstone constituency was considerably reduced.
 The area to the north-east of the town, and two wards of the town itself, were moved into the new Mid Kent constituency; as these were strongly Conservative wards and there had been a Liberal surge in the area around the time the Liberal-SDP Alliance was formed, the Alliance had some hopes of making a breakthrough in the revised constituency.
 However, they could only cut the Tory majority to a little over 7,000 in 1983, John Wells taking over half the votes.

 Boundary changes in 1997 saw the constituency abolished and replaced with a new Maidstone and The Weald county constituency.
 The Maidstone town wards which had been in Mid Kent since 1983 were included in the new seat, and a rural part of the Weald to the south of the town, previously in the Tunbridge Wells constituency was also included; but about a third of the electorate in the Maidstone constituency was transferred to the Faversham and Mid Kent constituency - this included the rural wards to the east of the town, but also the Shepway and Park Wood areas of Maidstone proper.